5 Embarrassing Mistakes English Speakers Make In French — And How to Avoid Them

 What you should say: Il fait chaud.
 (It’s hot.) or J’ai chaud. (lit.
 I have hot.)

-You’re recumbent on the beach in the South of France, rapidly turning fluorescent, when you decide to finally comment on how very warm it is.
+Some of the most common French mistakes happen because you’re trying to literally translate a word from English to French.
+Let’s say you’re recumbent on the beach in the South of France, rapidly turning fluorescent, when you decide to finally comment on how very warm it is.
 You turn to your amis, wipe your brow dramatically and say, “Je suis chaud(e),” and they burst into hysterics.
 You’ve just stated, in a disarmingly matter-of-fact fashion, that you’re horny.
 Take a cold shower, calm down, and learn the appropriate way to say that the weather is hot: Il fait chaud.